symbol/symbol-docs/source/concepts/block.rst

 The process of creating the subsequent new blocks is called :doc:`harvesting <harvesting>`.

-Blocks are created by :doc:`accounts <account>` based on their importance score.
+Blocks are created by :doc:`accounts <account>`, which are chosen by the :doc:`consensus algorithm <consensus-algorithm>` based on their importance score.
-The :doc:`consensus algorithm <consensus-algorithm>` chooses each round the account that harvest the block.

 The harvesting account receives the :doc:`fees <fees>` for the transactions added in the block and the mosaics created by :doc:`inflation <inflation>`.
 This gives the harvester an incentive to add as many transactions to the block as possible.